-Sinisa Segvic was born in 1971 in Split, Croatia.
-He completed elementary school and high school in Zadar, Croatia, with one year abroad in Milano, Italy (1985-86).
-He received the BS degree in electrical engineering (9 semesters) in 1996, from the Faculty of Electrical Engineering at the University of Zagreb, Croatia.
-From 1996 to 2005, he has been employed at the Department of Electronics, Microlelectronics, Computer and Intelligent Systems of the same Faculty, as a teaching assistant.
-From june 2006, he is employed at the same faculty as an assistant professor.
+Siniša Šegvić was born in 1971 in Split, Croatia.
+He completed elementary school and high school in Zadar, Croatia, with one year abroad in Milano, Italy.
+He received the BS degree in electrical engineering (9 semesters) in 1996 as well as the MS and PhD degrees in 2000 and 2004.
+He has been employed at UniZg-FER as an assistant professor since 2006.

 |All comments are welcome:||Povratak|